alecyuverymuch/Spaceman-Game/README.md

 SFML download can be found at:
 http://www.sfml-dev.org/download.php
 ### To Run:
 Download Visual Studio IDE and SFML.
 Then in Visual Studio, create a new project (Console Application is recomended).
-Then you must configure it with SFML.
+Then you must configure the project with SFML.
 Instructions can be found here:
 http://www.sfml-dev.org/tutorials/2.4/start-vc.php
 Then add in the following files to the source folder:
 `main.cpp`, `Player.cpp`, `Player.h`, `Terrain.cpp`, and `Terrain.h`